julian-berks/JBBTEST/README.md

 Description
 ===========
-This set of scripts, creates a VPC with internet gateway, 2 Subnets (app and DMZ), a NAT gateway for use by the app servers,  security groups and an autoscaling group to create 2 applications servers (configurable).
+This set of scripts creates a VPC with internet gateway, 2 Subnets (app and DMZ), a NAT gateway for use by the app servers,  security groups and an autoscaling group to create 2 applications servers (configurable).
 On start-up, each server pulls a binary copy of the application from a separate Git Hub code repository (julian-berks/Capgemini-Code/master/GoTest) and executes it.
 An elastic load balancer manages traffic to the application and listens on port 80.